Jfontana9410/Personal-Site/_posts/2023-12-13-Python-and-Codespaces-Blog.md

 The class moved onto Fizzbuzz.
 It is a game where the group counts numbers starting at 1.
 When the number is a multiple of 3 the player is supposed to say fizz instead of the number.
 The players are supposed to say buzz when the number is a multiple of 5.
 Players also say fizzbuzz when the number meets both criteria.
 The game gets more hectic as the number count gets higher.

 We move onto group programming the game of fizzbuzz ourselves.
 Dr. C set us up with a basic script to count to a variable game length that we can change later.
+We set the variable to 100 for now.

+We wrote a few comments with rules, source, and expected outputs through 30.
+We then proceeded to write a loop involving the variable game length that we set earlier.
+Lastly we talked about if , else loops.
+We stopped coding here and discussed other class matters and then prepared to leave.

+I am looking forward to learning more python and coding skills in the future as I am certain it will increase my opportunities for employment.